yt-project/unyt/paper/paper.md

 functions.
 By using a `ufunc` directly, one bypasses the Python object protocol and short-circuits directly to the low-level NumPy math kernels.
-We show both directly using the NumPy `ufunc` operators (Figure 4) as well as using the same operators with a pre-allocated output array.
+We show both directly using the NumPy `ufunc` operators (Figure 4) as well as using the same operators with a pre-allocated output array to benchmark in-place operations.

 As for the other benchmarks, `unyt` tends to have the lowest amount of overhead, although there are some significant exceptions.
 For `np.power`, `Pint` has the